Ducey, Ville Étape. A town in the heart of the lower part of Manche. Integral to pilgrimage history and le Mont Saint

 I little ways inland from my favourite spot, the bay of Le-Mont-Saint-Michel, around 10 miles, you’ll find the village étape of Ducey.
 The town itself is relatively small, and has the usual small-town shops and atmosphere, except for the distinct chateau and gardens and a couple of beautiful bridges.

 The Ducey’s are known in French history due to their misfortune.
 During the 16th Century, Gabriel, the first official Montgomery of Ducey fatally wounded King Henry II in a tournament held in July of 1559.
 Henry II would die of his wounds, branding the Ducey’s name with regicide.
 His son, Gabriel II is responsible for the chateau you see today, or the remains of it.
 In the 19th century, the Sémale family took ownership of the Chateau.
 But were later found out to be in hiding.

-The Chateau is open to visitors in the summer months for a very nice price of €5-6 depending on if you want a day tour or a night tour.
+The Chateau is open to visitors in the summer months.
+Tickets are a very nice price of €5-6 depending on if you want a day tour or a night tour.
 The gardens are open year-round and host interesting artworks throughout the year.

-The older of the two bridges date back to the 17th century as a pilgrimage route to Le-Mont-Saint-Michel, and as you can see from the previous photo, it’s definitely an Instagram-worthy bridge.
+The older of the two bridges date back to the 17th century.
+A pilgrimage route to Le-Mont-Saint-Michel.
+As you can see from the previous photo, it’s definitely an Instagram-worthy bridge.

 The church in Ducey is pretty impressive.
 Saints-Pères is a catholic church full of amazing art and sculpture.
 The outside is also unusual due to the bell tower being separate from the main entity of the church.

 To enjoy the best of the flowers in town there is a loop walk that guides you around the town, packed with fun information and history to keep the walk exciting.
 The start of the walk is by the tourism office, opposite the iconic chateau.

 The shopping is very independent and local based, but the shops are pretty good!
-There is even a very good antiques brocante as well if you are in the market for some classic french furniture and decoration!
+There is even a very good antiques brocante.
+If you are in the market for some classic french furniture and decoration!